leopereznardo/leopereznardo/README.md

 - 🌱 I’m currently learning to codeto get more helpfull
 - 💞️ I’m looking to collaborate on everything crypto related
 - 📫 How to reach me , you can reach on discord: Leopereznardo#6202
+- 📫 How to reach me , you can reach on twitter: @leopereznardo67

 <!---
 leopereznardo/leopereznardo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.